The Structure and Dynamics of Massive High-$z$ Cosmic-Web Filaments: Three Radial Zones in Filament Cross-Sections: Dynamical Equilibrium

-The \textbf{V} zone, $0.25 \lsim r/r_{\rm shock} \lsim 0.6$, is the only zone where both $F_{\rm therm,r}$ and $F_{\rm inertial,r}$ are directed outwards.
-In the outer \textbf{V} zone, $0.4 \lsim r/r_{\rm shock} \lsim 0.6$ where there is a positive radial acceleration (\fig{summation method}), the thermal pressure is dominant and still stronger than the radial gravitational force and comparable in amplitude to its value in the inner \textbf{T} zone.
+The \textbf{V} zone, $0.25 \lsim r/r_{\rm shock} \lsim 0.6$, is the only zone where both $F_{\rm therm,r}$ and $F_{\rm inertial,r}$ are directed outward.
+In the outer \textbf{V} zone, $0.4 \lsim r/r_{\rm shock} \lsim 0.6$ where there is a positive radial acceleration (\fig{summation method}), the thermal pressure is dominant and still stronger than the radial gravitational force and is comparable in amplitude to its value in the inner \textbf{T} zone.
 In the inner \textbf{V} zone, $0.25 \lsim r/r_{\rm shock} \lsim 0.4$ where the radial velocity field is in steady-state (\fig{summation method}), the thermal pressure term decreases and becomes comparable to the inertial term, which maintains a value of $\lsim 0.6|F_{\rm grav,r}|$ throughout the entire \textbf{V} zone.
-The change in sign of the inertial term, from negative in the \textbf{T} zone to positive in the outer \textbf{V} zone, is primarily due to a decreasing ram pressure force inwards and an increasing centrifugal force outwards.
+The change in sign of the inertial term, from negative in the \textbf{T} zone to positive in the outer \textbf{V} zone, is mainly due to a decrease in the force of ram pressure inwards and an increase in the centrifugal force outward.
 The mean rotation term increases from $\sim 0$ at $r\sim r_{\rm shock}$ to a constant $\sim |F_{\rm grav,r}|$ throughout the \textbf{S} and inner \textbf{V} zones, at $r\lsim 0.4 r_{\rm shock}$.
-The residual rotation term is $\sim 1.5|F_{\rm grav,r}|$ at $r\sim r_{\rm shock}$, and increases monotonically towards smaller $r$.
-Throughout the \textbf{V} and \textbf{S} zones, at $r < 0.6 r_{\rm shock}$, this is mostly offset by the inwards $r\phi$ shear force, $-(v_{\phi}/r)\partial v_r/\partial \phi$, with a smaller contribution from ram/turbulent pressure.
+The residual rotation term is $\sim 1.5|F_{\rm grav,r}|$ at $r\sim r_{\rm shock}$, and increases monotonically toward smaller $r$.
+Throughout the \textbf{V} and \textbf{S} zones, at $r < 0.6 r_{\rm shock}$, this is mainly offset by the inwards $r\phi$ shear force, $-(v_{\phi}/r)\partial v_r/\partial \phi$, with a smaller contribution from the ram/turbulent pressure.
 In \se{toy_model}, we will show that the behaviour of this trio of forces is generic, resulting from the quadrupolar vortex structure that dominates the filament dynamics throughout the \textbf{V} zone.
-To summarize the situation in the outer \textbf{V} zone, at $0.4\,r_{\rm shock}\lsim r\lsim 0.6\,r_{\rm shock}$, strong thermal pressure forces combined with increasing centrifugal forces and decreasing ram pressure forces lead to a net outwards acceleration of the velocity field.
+To summarise the situation in the outer \textbf{V} zone, at $0.4\,r_{\rm shock}\lsim r\lsim 0.6\,r_{\rm shock}$, strong thermal pressure forces combined with increasing centrifugal forces and decreasing ram pressure forces lead to a net outwards acceleration of the velocity field.
 The lack of a steady state here may be linked to an evolving vorticity structure fuelled by ongoing accretion onto the inner filament (see \se{toy_model} below).